Overviewcopied

 To create a link to another project, follow these steps:

-1. Click on lan icon in the sidebar to open Project Structure.
+- Click on Project Structure. icon in the sidebar to open

 Clicking on the link will open the link popup, which gives a quick summary of the project.
 You can remove the link from the project any time.